Skip to main content

 1

-Recall that during mitosis, the goal is to produce two genetically identical daughter cells with the same number of chromosomes as the original cell.
+Recall that during mitosis, the goal is to produce two genetically identical daughter cells, each with the same diploid number of chromosomes as the parent cell.

-Therefore, at the end of mitotic telophase, each cell contains 48 chromosomes, as the process of mitosis ensures the chromosome number is maintained.
+Conclude that at the end of mitotic telophase, each forming daughter cell contains 48 chromosomes, and the total number of chromosomes in the entire cell (before cytokinesis) is 96 (48 in each group).

 Verified video answer for a similar problem: